laravel/docs/homestead.md

 #### Setting Your Provider

-The `provider` key in your `Homestead.yaml` file indicates which Vagrant provider should be used: `virtualbox`, `vmware_fusion` or `vmware_workstation`.
+The `provider` key in your `Homestead.yaml` file indicates which Vagrant provider should be used: `virtualbox`, `vmware_fusion`, or `vmware_workstation`.
 You may set this to whichever provider you prefer:

     provider: virtualbox